-- 1. Analyse the key concepts of performance management and methods of performance management in practices. - 2. interpret the organisation in the context of Talent Management, Coaching and Mentoring, Competency Model and its linkage with Performance Management. - 3. relate the elements of performance appraisal and potential appraisal and devise a system of performance-based compensation systems. - 4. devise the performance management system in the organisation, with the help of performance planning that are specific, measurable, attainable, relevant and trackable in the organisation. - 5. appraise the concept of performance management in analysing the case studies and to evaluate their effectiveness in a rapidly changing environment.
+- 1. Examine the key concepts of performance management and methods of performance management in practices. - 2. interpret the organisation in the context of Talent Management, Coaching and Mentoring, Competency Model and its linkage with Performance Management. - 3. relate the elements of performance appraisal and potential appraisal and device a system of performance-based compensation system. - 4. devise the performance management system in the organisation, with the help of performance planning that are specific, measurable, attainable, relevant and trackable in the organisation. - 5. appraise the concept of performance management in analysing the case studies and to evaluate their effectiveness in rapidly changing environment.

-Unit Unit Wise Weightage of Marks (In %) C & K A & A Unit 1: Introduction to Performance Management 15 √ V Unit 2: Performance Planning and Managing Performance 25 √ V Unit 3: Learning Organisation and Performance Based Compensation 20 V √ Unit 4: Implementation of Performance Management 20 V √ Unit 5: Contemporary Issues in Performance Management 20 V V
+UNIT UNIT WISE WEIGHTAGE OF MARKS (IN %) C & K A & A UNIT 1: Introduction to Performance Management 15% V V UNIT 2: Performance Planning and Managing Performance 25% $\sqrt{}$ $\sqrt{}$ UNIT 3: Learning Organisation and Performance Based Compensation 20% $\sqrt{}$ $\sqrt{}$ UNIT 4: Implementation of Performance Management 20% V V UNIT 5: Contemporary Issues in Performance Management 20% V V